heng2j/multigrid/HW2.md

 ---
-## Task 2 - Understand the Dataflow in Deep RL training Loop and Implement the Technique to reduce variance in Learning
+## Task 2 - Understand the Deep RL Training Loop Dataflow & Implement Techniques to Minimize Learning Variance

-In this task, you will delve into the specifics of the vectorized training architecture, which consists of two pivotal phases: the Rollout Phase and the Learning Phase.
+In this task, you will delve into the specifics of the vectorized training architecture, which consists of two pivotal phases: the `Rollout Phase` and the `Learning Phase`.
 This is the parallelized training architecture that many Deep RL algorithms, including PPO used.
 You will also explore the techniques employed by PPO to reduce variance in learning, particularly focusing on the Generalized Advantage Estimation (GAE).
-You will enhance your understanding by identifying these phases in the code and implementing GAE to reduce variance during training in the Learning Phase when using the diversed data collected during the Rollout Phase.
+You will enhance your understanding by identifying these phases in the code and implementing GAE to reduce variance of the training data before the `Learning Phase` when using the diversed data collected from the `Rollout Phase`.

 ### Questions to Enhance Understanding of the Deep RL Training Loop
 ***Q.1*** As mentioned in [The 37 Implementation Details of Proximal Policy Optimization](https://iclr-blog-track.github.io/2022/03/25/ppo-implementation-details/), PPO employs a streamlined paradigm known as the vectorized architecture.
 This architecture encompasses two phases within the training loop: